corrode/corrode.github.io/content/blog/lifetimes/index.md

 }
 ```

-Here, we are telling the compiler that the reference `bar` is valid for the lifetime `'a`.
-The compiler will then check that the reference is not used after the lifetime `'a` ends.
+Here, I'm telling the compiler: "this reference `bar` is valid for the lifetime `'a`."
+The compiler will then check that the reference is indeed not used after the lifetime `'a` ends.

 Rust has a concept of lifetime *elision*, which means that you don't have to write lifetime annotations in many cases.
 The compiler will infer them for you.